arinze-edeh/cloud-infrastructure-devops-labs/aws/networking/inter-vpc-connectivity/README.md

 ### 2. EC2 Instance Connect as a Key Bootstrap Mechanism

-When an EC2 instance has no trusted keys and password auth is disabled, **EC2 Instance Connect** (`send-ssh-public-key`) provides a 60-second injection window to bootstrap permanent SSH trust — without console access, a bastion host, or instance reboot.
+When an EC2 instance has no trusted keys and password auth is disabled, **EC2 Instance Connect** (`send-ssh-public-key`) provides a 60-second injection window to bootstrap permanent SSH trust, without console access, a bastion host, or instance reboot.
 The pattern: inject → immediately SSH with matching private key → permanently append key to `authorized_keys`.

 ### 3. Shell Substitution vs. Piping for Remote File Writes